 A trip to India offers more than just the Taj Mahal

 It does not often happen that the Taj Mahal is skipped during a trip to India.
 This mausoleum is the best known and most famed attraction of India.
 Many tourists start their trip in New Delhi and from there make a tour to Agra, where the Taj Mahal is.
-However, despite its famous status, many travellers do not consider the Taj Mahal the high point of their trip.
+However, despite its famous status, many travellers do not consider the Taj Mahal the highest point of their trip.
 The most memorable experience for many tourists is the culture (shock) and the “regular life” on the streets.

 The Taj Mahal in India

 Few things in India are like you are used to back home.
-A valuable piece of advice is therefore to not just seek out the highlights, which like the Taj Mahal are mentioned on this page, but to also experience how the Indian people live by visiting regular neighbourhoods.
+A valuable piece of advice is therefore to not just seek out the highlights, which like the Taj Mahal are mentioned on this page, but to also experience how the Indian people lives by visiting regular neighbourhoods.
 It can be useful to bring a guide, especially if you decide to visit the slums to submerge yourself in another world.

-The highlights of a trip through India
+The highlights of a journey through India

 Keeping the above-mentioned in mind; you naturally do want to grab a few important cultural and architectural highlights during your trip.
 And you can probably also appreciate the beautiful flora and fauna of India.
-According to tourists that preceded you, these are (in random order) the highlights of a trip through India:
+According to tourists that preceded you, these are (in random order) the highlights of a journey through India: